Plant Atlas 2020: Mapping Changes in the Distribution of the British and Irish Flora

 - Not yet a member?
 Join BSBI today to take advantage of this great offer and many other membership benefits!

-BSBI is grateful to the trusts, foundations and organisations that have supported work undertaken through the Plant Atlas 2020 project and its publication, as well as all the members, supporters and individuals who have donated time, expertise and financial support to the endeavour.
+BSBI are grateful to the trusts, foundations and organisations that supported the success of the Plant Atlas 2020 project and its publication, as well as all the members, supporters and individuals who donated time, expertise and financial support to the endeavour.

-If you would like to provide financial support for this nationally important work, please visit our Appeal page and contact BSBI Head of Science Dr Kevin Walker or Fundraising Manager, Sarah Woods.
+If you would like to provide financial support for our nationally important work going forwards, please visit our Appeal page or contact BSBI Head of Science Dr Kevin Walker or Fundraising Manager, Sarah Woods.

 With particular thanks to: